 - Restricted or rescheduled customer access to certain support lines/product features

 Project constraints are what make managing projects such a puzzle to solve.
-The top three constraints—or the Triple Constraint—to managing any project is typically time, money and scope.
+The top three constraints to managing any project are typically time, money and scope.
 They are interconnected, meaning that if you pull one lever on ‘scope’, another lever on ‘money’ or ‘time’ will also move.

 But there are additional project constraints that can crop up at any time, including risk, resources, organization, method, customers and more.
 List all the constraints you foresee in your project, so you can try to have solutions in place ready to launch when needed.